 When the 25-year-old Joseph Banks boarded the Endeavour with James Cook, to observe the transit of Venus in Tahiti and find the great southern continent Terra Australia Incognita, he brought with him, among others, two artists.
 Alexander Buchan came along to paint portraits, artifacts, and figure scenes.
 The other, Sydney Parkinson, was to paint natural history objects.
-Parkinson had come to Banks's attention thanks to his admirable botanical illustration skills.
+The son of a humble Scottish brewer, Parkinson had come to Banks's attention thanks to his admirable botanical illustration skills.

 Much could go wrong on 18th-century ship voyages, and much did on the Endeavour.
-Alexander Buchan, died shortly after the ship reached Tahiti.
+Alexander Buchan died from an apparent epileptic seizure shortly after the ship reached Tahiti.
 That left Parkinson to illustrate all the specimens Banks collected, with only a little help from Banks's secretary.
 Tropical temperatures and a rocking ship added to Parkinson's challenges as he tried desperately to keep up with the collections of plants, marine and terrestrial animals, and sea birds.
 According to some accounts, bugs ate pigments off the paper at the same time Parkinson tried to paint.

 Despite the adverse conditions, Parkinson sketched and painted heroically.
 A diary entry from Banks in May 1770 indicated that Parkinson had completed 94 sketches in just 14 days.
 Likewise, crew members recalled that the diligent young man would work all through the night.
 More than simple sketches, Parkinson's works usually also contained detailed notes on colors, with the expectation that they could be added after he returned home.
 Buchan's untimely death meant that Parkinson became the first professional Western artist to set foot on what is now known as Australia.